 ⚠️ Generally it's recommended to enable this option if you do not enable SCIM, or your IdP does not support the ProfilePicture attribute (for example, ProfilePicture is not supported by Azure).
 In other cases, it is recommended to pass ProfilePicture via SCIM with immediate updates.

 When this setting is turned on:

-- users won’t have the ability to update or remove profile picture themselves
+- users won’t have the ability to update or remove their profile picture themselves

-⚠️ Same as with the user name, the users lose the option to change their data on the Miro end immediately but the data sync is not immediate, the IDP side sends the update to Miro only with the user's next SSO authentication (provided that “Sync user profile photos from IDP” setting is still active at that point).
+As with the user name attribute, users will not be able to change their data on the Miro end immediately, but the data sync is not immediate, the IDP side sends the update to Miro only with the user's next SSO authentication (provided that “Sync user profile photos from IDP” setting is still active at that point).

 <saml2:Attribute Name="ProfilePicture" NameFormat="urn:oasis:names:tc:SAML:2.0:attrname-format:uri">